 The second step involves calculating an implied fair value of goodwill for each reporting unit for which the first step indicated possible impairment.
 The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination, which is the excess of the fair value of the reporting unit, as determined in the first step, over the aggregate fair values of the assets, liabilities and identifiable intangibles as if the reporting unit was being acquired in a business combination.
 Measurement of the fair values of the assets and liabilities of a reporting unit is consistent with the requirements of the fair value measurements accounting guidance, which defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The adjustments to measure the assets, liabilities, and intangibles at fair value are for the purpose of measuring the implied fair value of goodwill and such adjustments are not reflected in the consolidation balance sheet.
-If the implied fair value of goodwill exceeds the implied fair value of goodwill assigned to a reporting unit, there is no impairment.
-If the goodwill assigned to a reporting unit exceeds the implied fair value of goodwill assigned to a reporting unit exceeds the implied fair value of goodwill assigned to a reporting unit.
+If the implied fair value of goodwill exceeds the goodwill assigned to the reporting unit, there is no impairment.
+If the goodwill assigned to a reporting unit exceeds the implied fair value of goodwill, an impairment charge is recorded for the excess.
 An impairment loss recognized cannot exceed the amount of goodwill assigned to a reporting unit.
 An impairment loss establishes a new basis in the goodwill and subsequent reversals of goodwill impairment losses are not permitted under applicable accounting guidance.

-The goodwill in the amount of \$5,163,739 recorded in the consolidated balance sheet as of December 31, 2012 (see Note 14) was generated from the acquisition of Vegfab by TransAKT Taiwan Limited on July 26, 2012.
+The goodwill in the amount of \$5,163,739 recorded in the consolidated balance sheet as of December 31, 2012 (see Note 15) was generated from the acquisition of Vegfab by TransAKT Taiwan Limited on July 26, 2012.
 In 2013, the Company recorded a goodwill write-down of \$5,163,739, which eliminated all remaining goodwill of the Company.
 Goodwill was determined to have been impaired because of the current financial condition of the Company and the Company's inability to generate future operating income without substantial sales volume increases, which are highly uncertain.
 Furthermore, the Company's anticipated future cash flows indicate that the recoverability of goodwill is not reasonably assured.
 The goodwill write-down was included as a component of operating expense in 2013.